 No student may impede the safe exit of other students in a fire drill or other emergency.
-This includes, but is not limited to, disruption of fire drill by talking, disobedience or inattentiveness.
-A student who makes a false report of an emergency will be subject to expulsion for cause.
+Including, but is not limited to, disruption of fire drill by talking, disobedience, or inattentiveness.
+In addition, a student who makes a false report of an emergency will be subject to expulsion.